Zohan/iremedy/README.md

 # iremedy

-Tested on Ubuntu 16.04 (Firefox and Chrome)
+Tested on OS X, Ubuntu 18.04, Raspbian with Node 10.x & 11.x (Firefox and Chrome)
 ## Setup
 Clone the repo
 ```